 This typical Portuguese bread was only introduced in our diet after the Discoveries.
 The first ears of corn arrived in Europe with Christopher Columbus in 1493.
 But they were presented in Portugal only around 1515, thanks to Diego Columbus, son of Christopher Columbus, and Filipa Moniz.

 Contrary to the Spanish, the Portuguese used maize in their food.
 Contrary to the Spanish, the Portuguese used maize in their food.
 The Portuguese disseminated this habit over all the lands of the Pacific, India, and Portuguese America.

-The corn was adopted in northern Portuguese regions.
+Corn was adopted in the northern Portuguese regions.
 From May to September, you can see the plant on the land.

 In September, we have the husking of the maize (desfolhada).
 In Portugal, the husking of the maize is a party!

 Corn represented a valid alternative to buckwheat.
 The corn is still used – as it once was – to make broa de milho, a traditional cornbread.

 Making Portuguese Cornbread The Traditional Way

 To prepare the broa de milho, four parts of corn and one of wheat must be stone milled, sifted, and heaped into the wooden masseira (kneading trough).
 Water and salt are added slowly.
 The cornflour is kneaded with the hands.

 When the dough has a solid structure.
 It is marked with your finger the cross’s sign and wait to rise for a couple of hours (see the photo).
 The masseria is closed or covered with the dough with a cloth.
 The dough is left for 30 minutes to rest.